ncdisrup-ai/MotionCaptureHandPostures/README.md

 # Motion Capture Hand Postures
-Classify  the motion capture from hand postures
+Classify  the motion capture from hand postures through supervised learning models

 ## 🤔 What is this?